-Step 2 The instructor/student conference will occur as soon as possible, but no later than the 10th work day of the following term.
-This conference may take place remotely over the phone, online or in-person.
-The occurrence and outcome of the meeting will be documented by the instructor who assigned the grade and will include verification by the student and instructor.
-A copy of the documentation will go to both parties.
+The instructor/student conference

+will occur as soon as possible.
+This conference may take place remotely over the phone, online, or in person.
+The occurrence and outcome of the meeting will be documented by the instructor who assigned the grade; a copy of the documentation will go to both parties.